-- > To configure the global DNS settings: - 1.
-Select System > Management > DNS > DNS Configuration. - 2.
-Specify whether to enable or disable the administrative status of the DNS client. - Enable.
+- 2. Specify whether to enable or disable the administrative status of the DNS client. - Enable.
 Allow the switch to send DNS queries to a DNS server to resolve a DNS domain name.
 The DNS is enabled by default. - Disable.
 Prevent the switch from sending DNS queries. - 3.
 In the DNS Default Name field, enter a default DNS name to include in DNS queries.
 When the system is performing a lookup on an unqualified host name, this field is provided as the domain name.
-For example, if the default domain name is netgear.com and the host name to resolve is test, test.netgear.com is used in DNS resolution queries. - in the DNS Server field, enter an IP address representing the DNS server to which the switch sends DNS queries, and click ADD.
-The server appears in the DNS Server list. - Use standard IPv4 dot notation (from 1 through 158 characters). - You can specify up to eight DNS servers. - DNS server precedence is set according to the creation order. - Click APPLY to send the updated configuration to the switch.
-Configuration changes take effect immediately.
+For example, if the default domain name is netgear.com and the host name to resolve is test, test.netgear.com is used in DNS resolution queries.

+- 4. in the DNS Server field, enter an IP address representing the DNS server to which the switch sends DNS queries, and click ADD.
+The server appears in the DNS Server list. - Use standard IPv4 dot notation (from 1 through 158 characters). - You can specify up to eight DNS servers. - DNS server precedence is set according to the creation order. - 5.
+Click APPLY to send the updated configuration to the switch.